rnietoe/Training/docs/AWS/04-Compute.md

 	* **implicit** for the owner only (default)
 * AMI are based on region, OS, architecture (32 or 64 bits), launch permissions and storage for the root volume (EBS or **Instance store** - ephemeral storage.
 	* An instance store provides temporary block-level storage for your instance.
 This storage is located on disks that are physically attached to the host computer.
 Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.
-	* **Instance store** is physically attached to the EC2 instance and provides the lowest latency and highest IOPS
+	* **Instance store** provides the lowest latency and highest IOPS
 	* EC2 instance with **Instance Store** can't be stopped
 	* Reboot does not cause the data to be deleted on an **instance store** volume
 	* **Instance Store** does not appear in the AWS EC2 Volume list
+	* cannot be shared between instances
 * To use **hibernation**, the root volume must be an encrypted EBS volume and RAM must be less than 150gb

 AWS does not copy launch permissions, tags, or SG rules from the source AMI to the new AMI.